weidagang/callbackless-js/README.md

  * In the runtime, there're 3 asynchronous file reading involved under the hood, but all the
  * callbacks are abstracted away by the promise.
  */
-// Imports the file APIs from the callbackless-fs module. function testFilePromise_monad() {
+function testFilePromise_monad() {
   var path1 = 'data/file_1.txt';
   var path2$ = readFile('data/file_1.txt');